Bellin Run: Course

-Friday night festivities

-Children's Run and Fun event
+The Bellin Run 10K and 5K courses are United States Track and Field certified.

+Both courses begin and finish near Emplify Health by Bellin Green Bay Hospital on the east side of Green bay, passing through the neighboring village of Allouez.
+The course is largely flat, with some gradual uphill stretches and a significant downhill on the 10K course.
+Water stations and medical personnel are scattered throughout both courses to keep participants hydrated and safe.

+The course also includes live entertainment from DJs and local bands, as well as cheering squads made up of numerous community members and businesses.

+Race-day road closures are coordinated among the city of Green Bay, the village of Allouez and the Brown County Sheriff's Department.

+Bellin Run Health & Fitness Expo

 In 1991, a noncompetitive children's run was added.
 In 1995 that run was dedicated to the memory of Dick Lytie, an avid Green Bay-area runner and Bellin Run supporter who died in the summer of 1994.
 Due to its popularity and size, the run now takes place on the Friday evening before the Bellin Run.
 It features a half mile course for kids age 10 and under.
 In 2011, registration for the Children's Run was more than 3,000 participants making it a large part of the Bellin Run experience.
 Schneider National Trucking company is the major sponsor behind the Children's Run.

 Health and Fitness Expo

 On the Friday evening before the Bellin Run, Astor Park plays host to a health and fitness expo coordinated by Bellin Health.
 The expo features, an all-you-can-eat spaghetti dinner, booths with health-themed vendors, and a number of activities for children.
 The Friday activities include a large playground for children, inflatable toys, live entertainment, and a meet-and-greet autograph session with the elite athletes.